Melbourneandrew/react-standard/playwright/context.md

 This document provides context for generating and maintaining Playwright tests from the Gherkin feature files.

+**AI Model:** This context is optimized for Claude Opus 4.5 with max mode enabled.

 ## Test Generation Overview

 Tests are driven entirely by Gherkin feature files.
 Each feature file defines user stories that map directly to test scenarios.
 To regenerate tests:

 1. Read the feature file in `features/`
 2. Reference this context file for selectors, patterns, and quirks
-3. Reference `selectors.json` for structured selector data
-4. Generate the corresponding `.spec.ts` file in `tests/`
+3. Generate the corresponding `.spec.ts` file in `tests/`

 ## Test Framework Setup